 A. No. Existing medal groups and ribbon bars will remain as they are without any re-mounting until there is a need to do so.
 Legitimate reasons for re-mounting at NZDF expense are listed in paragraph 6 of the NZDF Signal of 9 July 2012.

 Q. I am an NCO in the RNZAF.
 I have 10 medals.
 Can I have these mounted at more than 160mm wide for the full-size medal group?

 A. Yes, this is permissible under certain circumstances.
-See paragraph 14a and its associated Notes in the NZDF Medal Mounting Standard.
+See paragraphs 34 and 35 and Appendix 1 in the NZDF Medal Mounting Standard.

 Before an Order, Decoration or Medal can be worn, it must be provided with a form of attachment to a uniform jacket or coat.
 This is called mounting and there are two recognised forms.
 A medal is said to be mounted 'swing style' or be 'swing mounted' when it is suspended by its ribbon from a ribbon bar or brooch pin.
 Several medals can be attached to a long brooch pin bar however damage can occur from contact between these 'free swinging' medals.
 The alternative method, generally used where the owner wants to protect the medals from contact damage, is called 'Court Style' or 'Court Mounting'.
 Medal ribbons are stretched over a stiff mounting board with a medal bar brooch attachment at the top.
 Where many awards are to be worn, the medals are slightly overlapped so that they take up less space.

 From 28 May 2012, the medal groups of serving NZDF military personnel with two or more medals are to be mounted ‘Court style’.

 Single medals may be mounted ‘swing style’ or ‘Court style’, at the discretion / direction of the relevant Cost Centre authorising officer (that is, the Unit Commanders, Cost Centre Managers and personnel with the delegated authority).